Sr Adj Prof Lecturer

 School of International Service

-He has led multiple analytic units within the IC and was a Course Director and lead instructor for a core analytic tradecraft training program at the Sherman Kent School.
-He previously served 20 years with the US Navy on active and reserve duty in special operations and intelligence occupations, worked in the Institute for Defense Analyses’ Joint Advanced Warfighting Program, and served as a Federal Air Marshal.
-He also served for seven years as Board Director and Chairman with a non-profit Federal Employee Health Benefits provider organization
+He has led staff and analytic units within the IC and was a Course Director/Lead Instructor for a core analytic tradecraft training program at the Sherman Kent School.
+He served 20 years with the US Navy on active and reserve duty in special operations and intelligence occupations, worked in the Institute for Defense Analyses’ Joint Advanced Warfighting Program, and served as a Federal Air Marshal.
+He also served for seven years as Board Director and Chairman with a non-profit Federal Employee Health Benefits provider organization.